Cassie Cage: Mortal Kombat games

 In Mortal Kombat 11, two years after defeating Shinnok, Cassie is promoted to Commander and leads a Special Forces strike team alongside Sonya and Jacqui in assaulting the Netherrealm.
 While the mission was successful, Sonya gave her life to ensure Cassie and the others escaped safely.
 Due to a time storm caused by the keeper of time, Kronika, Cassie worked with younger versions of Johnny, Sonya, and Jax to figure out what happened.
 When the Black Dragon cartel and Cyber Lin Kuei warriors attacked the Special Forces headquarters, Cassie fought to keep her parents' younger selves safe, but Kano ultimately captured them.
 In light of the attack, Raiden transported Cassie and their remaining allies to Hanzo Hasashi's Fire Gardens to regroup.
 Having put a tracker on Kano's helicopter, Cassie leads the surviving Special Forces members in weakening the Black Dragon and rescuing her parents' younger selves.
 After Kronika kidnaps Liu Kang, Cassie took part in a joint Earthrealm/Outworld attack on Kronika's keep to rescue him.
-In her non-canonical arcade ending, after defeating Kronika and attaining her god-like power, Cassie resurrects Sonya so she can retire peacefully and maintains her position as a Special Forces commander instead of becoming the new keeper of time.
+In her arcade ending, after defeating Kronika and attaining her god-like power, Cassie resurrects Sonya so she can retire peacefully and maintains her position as a Special Forces commander instead of becoming the new keeper of time.

+Cassie is not present in Liu Kang's new timeline in Mortal Kombat 1, as Johnny Cage has not yet met Sonya.
+However, an alternate timeline Cassie appears in the final battle as one of Shang Tsung's minions summoned to oppose Liu Kang, and is killed by an alternate timeline Kitana.
+Another incarnation of Cassie appears in both Geras and Liu Kang's arcade endings.